Social Media

 • Document supporting the child’s right of abode (a Hong Kong birth certificate showing permanent residence status is sufficient)

-• The child’s birth certificate with the consenting parent’s name, or a court order for proof of the consenting legal guardian’s custodial rights
+• The child’s birth certificate with the consenting parent’s name, or a court order for proof of consenting legal guardian’s custodial rights

 • Consenting parent’s Hong Kong identity card or valid travel document